-- Avoid walking, or standing in particular, in areas dominated by grass.
+- Avoid walking or standing in areas dominated by grass.
 These areas are where one is most likely to encounter chiggers. - Tuck your pants into your socks to avoid direct skin-to-grass contact.
-Chiggers can find their way through clothing, but this is a standard and effective prevention technique commonly employed by many. - Apply a cream-style insect repellent, such as "Cutter" to your body from the waist down BEFORE putting on your clothing. - Spray your pants and socks with a spray repellent such as "Cutter" or "OFF!"
-Repellants with high concentrations of DEET (70-100%) are most effective.
-You do not need to apply these to your skin, only to clothing.
-(Be careful as DEET will damage plastics and lens coatings).
-Repel Permanone is an odorless aerosol insecticide that offers perhaps the best defense against chiggers.
-It is available at various outdoor stores and can easily be found online.
-It should only be applied to clothes and allowed to dry before you dress.
-Never apply Permanone directly to the skin.
-Permethrin is known to be a highly toxic chemical to insects.
-It is the active ingredient in Permanone, but is present in a small amount (0.5%). - Powdered sulfur applied to waist, bottoms of pants, sock and boots is also effective at repelling chiggers.
+Chiggers can find their way through clothing, but this is a standard and effective prevention technique. - Apply insect repellent to your skin and clothing.
+Please refer to the Insect Repellent section that follows for important information about selecting and applying repellent. - Powdered sulfur applied to waist, bottoms of pants, sock and boots is also effective at repelling chiggers.
 However, be warned that clothes will retain the sulfur odor for several washings.
-Sulfur for dusting your socks and pants is typically available at the Canopy Camp. - Shower at the end of each day in the field.
+If using sulfur, never touch your eyes, nose, or mouth before washing your hands first. - Shower at the end of each day in the field.
 Use a washcloth to vigorously rub your legs, feet, and ankles.